 - 1. In the Zixi Broadcaster Inputs page, click the stream for which you want to analyze from the input streams UI. - 2.
 Click the button on the right end of the selected row and then select Analyze.
 The statuses of a P1 (high priority error) and P2 (low priority error) are indicated by an adjacent green or red button displayed in the TR 101 290 column.

-You can view the detailed analysis of the P1 and P1 errors by clicking on the stethoscope - icon shown in the TR 101 290 column.
-The Stream Analysis screen is displayed.
+You can view the detailed analysis of the P1 and P1 errors by clicking on the stethoscope

 The following can be done from the Stream Analysis screen: